Short dated smile under Rough Volatility: asymptotics and numerics: Results

 where $k$ is the log-strike (or log-moneyness).
 In \cite[Theorem 1.1]{friz2018precise1} we obtain precise small-noise price expansions for generic (classical and rough) volatility dynamics.
 As in the classical Brownian case, such small noise results can be translated into short-time results writing $t=\eps^2$.
 In this paper, we focus on the short-time setting.
 We write $\sim$ for asymptotic equivalence, $f_t\sim g_t$ if $f_t/g_t\to 1$ as $t\to 0$, and ``$\approx$'' for ``is close to'' in informal terms.
-We also write $\sigma_x^2=2\Lambda(x)/\Lambda'(x)^2$.
-In short-time, \cite[Theorem 1.1]{friz2018precise1} reads as follows:
+We also write $\sigma_x^2=2\Lambda(x)/\Lambda'(x)^2$. \begin{assumption} Throughout the paper, we assume $K$ in \eqref{def:fBM} is of the form